 Variables and data types are introduced in a program in order to be used for computation.
 To this end, a set of operators must be available.
-For each standard data type a programming languages offers a certain set of primitive, standard operators, and likewise with each structuring method a distinct operation and notation for selecting a component.
+For each standard data type a programming language offers a certain set of primitive, standard operators, and likewise with each structuring method a distinct operation and notation for selecting a component.
 The task of composition of operations is often considered the heart of the art of programming.
 However, it will become evident that the appropriate composition of data is equally fundamental and essential.

 The most important basic operators are comparison and assignment, i.e., the test for equality (and for order in the case of ordered types), and the command to enforce equality.
 The fundamental difference between these two operations is emphasized by the clear distinction in their denotation throughout this text.

-Test for equality: $\mathbf{x} = \mathbf{y}$ (an expression with value TRUE or FALSE) Assignment to x: $\mathbf{x} \coloneqq \mathbf{y}$ (a statement making x equal to y)
+Test for equality: x = y (an expression with value TRUE or FALSE)

+Assignment to x: x := y (a statement making x equal to y)